-- Our flexible taught Master’s programme attracts qualified, trained and experienced teachers, as well as trainee teachers, lecturers and Ministry
+- We specialise in Language Learning, Teaching and Assessment; Professional and Academic Discourse; and Working and Communicating across Cultures.
+Our flexible taught Master’s programmes attract qualified, trained and experienced teachers, as well as trainee teachers, lecturers and Ministry

 - The British Council’s Culture at Work Report (2013) stated: ‘Employers are under strong pressure to find employees who are not only technically proficient, but also culturally astute and able to thrive in a global world environment.’
-Our degree nurtures these qualities, giving you a competitive advantage in the graduate employment market.
+Our degree nurtures these qualities, giving you a competitive advantage in the employment market.

-In a way, I came back to Warwick as a result of my wonderful Master’s degree experience.
+"In a way, I came back to Warwick as a result of my wonderful Master’s degree experience.
 Thanks to my tutors’ encouragement and support, I managed to secure a Warwick Postgraduate Research Scholarship to undertake my PhD studies.
 This new opportunity has allowed to me explore new academic opportunities in a dynamic, rigorous, and friendly environment.
-Thanks to CAL’s facilities, human capital and positive atmosphere I have been able to publish work, speak at conferences and explore some teaching in my department.
+Thanks to CAL’s facilities, human capital and positive atmosphere I have been able to publish work, speak at conferences and explore some teaching in my department."

 Dario Luis Banegas